christinali1017/Algorithm/README.md

 **Idea**: If we can only use O(k) space, then we need to store all rows info in a single array.
 So the current row is calculated based on the last row.
 Eg: the last row is 1 2 1, we need to replace it with 1 3 3 1.
 We can ignore the first 1.
 Then 3 = 1 + 2 = pre + list.get(j).
 We need to store the current elment before we overwrite it.

-If there is no other requirements, then we can just use the result in [118 Pascal's Triangle](#118-pascal's-triangle) and get the last row.
+If there is no other requirements, then we can just use the result in [118 Pascal Triangle](#118-pascal-triangle) and get the last row.

 **Attention**: